 From 22 November 2017 to 15 January 2018, Tim Peake’s spacecraft will be on display at Locomotion.

 You will have a rare opportunity to see the Soyuz TMA-19M capsule, a historic piece of engineering that transported Major Tim Peake back to Earth from the International Space Station in 2016.

 As part of a national tour supported by Samsung, this temporary exhibition also features Space Descent VR, a state-of-the-art virtual reality experience narrated by Tim Peake which simulates the astronaut’s plunge back to Earth.

 COUNTY DURHAM BUSINESSES SCOOP PRIZES AT THE NORTH EAST TOURISM AWARDS

-Congratulations to the following prizes winners at awards ceremony, 21 November 2017:
+Congratulations to the following prize winners at the awards ceremony, 21 November 2017: